thebirdwashere/BirdBox/README.md

 **Initial Use**

-If you followed all the other steps correctly, your bot should now be online and perational!
+If you followed all the other steps correctly, your bot should now be online and operational!
 We hope you enjoy your BirdBox experience.

 Some commands require additions to the sqlite database.
 These should support an empty one without breaking, but commands like `e;quotes`, `e;maybepile`, and `e;scratchpad` will require some setup for maximum enjoyment.
 For the neofetch command to work, you will need to have neofetch installed on your system.
-Other commands, interjections, and other features should work out of the box.
+Other commands, interjections, and features should work out of the box.

 ## Contribution